SPIA “Financial Markets” Short Course

 • How should they be regulated?

 These are but a few of the questions policymakers must ask in thinking about financial markets.
 The purpose of this short course is to provide a framework for understanding the operations of financial institutions, the economic purposes they serve, and the markets in which they deal.
 The course will cover aspects of financial markets that should be part of the vocabularies of all public policy practitioners, including those who work for federal, state, and local governments; international institutions; and non-profits such as microfinance institutions or other social enterprise organizations.
-For a one-page news summary of the program click here.
+For more information about this short course take a look at last year's agenda and a one-page news summary here

 Course Schedule, January 22-24, 2024